tjguk/wmi/wmi/trunk/readme.txt

 The Python WMI module is a lightweight wrapper on top of the pywin32 extensions, and hides some of the messy plumbing needed to get Python to talk to the WMI API.
-It's pure Python and should work with any version of Python from 2.1 onwards (list comprehensions) and any recent version of pywin32.
+It's pure Python and should work with any version of Python from 2.4 onwards and any recent version of pywin32.

 Where do I get it?